-User authentication is a two-stage process.
-The first stage is termed "Activation" and is performed using the Luna PED.
-Activation requires the transmission to the cryptographic module of the Black iKey data combined with the optional PIN through the trusted path.
-Once Activation has been performed, the partition data is ready for use within the cryptographic module.
-Access to key material and cryptographic services, however, is not allowed until the second stage of authentication, equivalent to "User Login", has been performed.
+In Trusted Path mode, user authentication is, by default, a two-stage process.
+The first stage is termed "Activation" and is performed using a trusted path device (PED) that is physically separate from the host IT environment.
+The primary form of authentication data used during Activation is the 48-byte value that is randomly generated by the module and stored on the Black (User) iKey4 via the physical trusted path.
+The data on the iKey must then be entered into the module via the trusted path as part of each Activation process.
+Once Activation has been performed, the user's Partition data is ready for use within the module.
+Access to key material and cryptographic services, however, is not allowed until the second stage of authentication, "User Login", has been performed.
 This typically requires the input of a partition's challenge secret as part of a login operation.
-The challenge secret is combined with a random one-time challenge from the module to form the response.
-The encrypted one-time response is returned to the cryptographic module where it is verified to confirm the "User Login".

-However, for SO authentication and for user authentication when the settings of the Partition Policy disable the use of challenge/response authentication for login to a partition6, the presentation of the iKey data (i.e., equivalent to Activation) is all that is required to complete authentication.
+However, for SO authentication and for user authentication when the settings of the Partition Policy disable the use of challenge/response authentication for login to a partition5, the presentation of the iKey data (i.e., equivalent to Activation) is all that is required to complete authentication.